Physical Human-Robot Interaction: A Critical Review of Safety Constraints: Energy in Safe pHRI

 The core idea underlying the constraints \eqref{eq:constr_deltak}-\eqref{eq:constr_v} is to relate the \emph{maximum elastic energy that can be stored in human tissues} without exceeding tolerable pain thresholds to the \emph{change in the robot’s kinetic energy} between the instant immediately preceding contact and the instant of maximum tissue deformation, as formalized by the energy balance in \eqref{eq:energy_balance_impact}.
 This relationship leads to operational safety constraints that can be expressed either as an upper bound on the robot velocity \eqref{eq:constr_v} or, equivalently, as a limit on the robot kinetic energy \eqref{eq:constr_k}.
 As a result, \textbf{mechanical energy emerges as a central quantity} for translating safety requirements into operational constraints on robot motion, supporting both safety assessment and controller implementation.
-In this section, we further analyze the role of mechanical energy in safety assessment and controller implementation by discussing existing literature, clarifying common misconceptions regarding energy-based constraints, and outlining promising directions for future research.
+This consideration rises to two central research questions: 1) \textit{Is an exclusive focus on mechanical energy sufficient to ensure safety?} and 2) \textit{Do energy-based safety control strategies offer concrete advantages over alternative control approaches?} In the first part of this section, we examine the possibility of assessing safety directly via energy thresholds, bypassing force-/pressure-based measures associated with pain sensitivity.
+We review studies commonly cited in pHRI literature, highlighting their strengths and limitations compared to traditional force/pressure approaches.
+In the remainder of the section, we briefly present relevant methods for enforcing energy limits.
+Rather than attempting a comprehensive survey of all safe pHRI control strategies, which have already been addressed in other works (e.g., \cite{proia2021control,li2024safe}), this discussion focuses specifically on approaches that explicitly regulate mechanical energy, in particular, the constraints defined in \eqref{eq:constr_deltak}.
+The aim of this section is to provide exemplary strategies and practical tools for implementing energy limitations, discussing their advantages and inherent limitations, and guiding researchers in identifying open challenges and promising directions for future research.